dudmuck/LoRaWAN-Backend/readme.md

 ## Join Server
 Point your browser at the `httpd_port` in `join_server/conf.json`

-Join Server only appplies to OTA end devices.
+Join Server only applies to OTA end devices.
 LoRaWAN-1.0 devices only have NwkKey root key.
 LoRaWaN-1.1 devices must have both root keys: NwkKey and AppKey.